MINNIE is a story about a potentially comprehensive solution to climate change and the energy crisis: small nuclear fusion devices.

 As a ‘wise’ man, Sylvester Stallone, once said: if you have a message for the world, a feature film is the best vehicle for it.

-Like any great film with a message, it’s wrapped up in comedy, explosions, romance, drama, action and an awesome sound track.
+Like any great story with a message, it’s wrapped up in comedy, explosions, romance, drama, action, and an awesome sound track.
 I want people to enjoy it, regardless of the message.

 Documentaries can, and recently have, been made about fusion power.
 But I believe the entertaining, fictional approach will reach a more mainstream audience.

-What about after the film has been made?
+What about after the film, television series or book have been released?

 I hope that MINNIE starts an informed conversation in society about the potential of nuclear fusion, and raises awareness of it.
 From there, I hope that raised awareness leads to increased investment in the technology, and turns it into reality.